 Should we still be drinking fruit juice?

-Drinking fruit juice may seem like a healthy option but drinking a lot of juice can be bad for our health.
-Fruit juice does have some health benefits including containing vitamins, minerals and plant compounds that can protect you from disease.
+Fruit juice does have some health benefits.
+Fruit juice contains vitamins, minerals and plant compounds that can help to protect you from disease.
 However, fruit juice is also a concentrated source of natural sugar.
-One small glass of juice (250ml) is equal to four pieces of fruit.
+One small glass of juice (250ml) is equivalent to four pieces of fruit.
+And that’s not four slices of apple, that’s four whole apples.

-If you drink high quantities of fruit juice, you could be contributing to excess energy intake increasing your risk of obesity and other conditions like type 2 diabetes.
+If you drink high quantities of fruit juice, you could be contributing to excess energy intake.
+This can increase your risk of obesity and other conditions like type 2 diabetes.
 Despite what the label on the juice bottle might say, or even if the juice is “freshly squeezed”, you can’t beat plain old water and tucking into a fresh apple or orange.

 What’s wrong with fruit juice?